1085mx/zitrone-design-system/sales-collateral/2026-sales-deck.md

 ---

-# Why change happens
-Decisions move when the risk of staying becomes greater than the risk of switching.

-Common triggers:
+# The tensions we resolve
-- Incident risk
+- Experience vs. risk
-- Accumulated friction
-- Organizational change
-- Leadership change
+- Flexibility vs. control
+- Cost vs. value
+- Central governance vs. local reality
+- Speed vs. safety

+We collapse the trade‑offs by design.

 ---

-# Zitrone, in one line
+# What Zitrone is
 We design and run the food experience of modern work.

+Not a vendor.
+A system.

+---

-What the system delivers:
+# What the system delivers
 - Food people actually want to eat
 - Experiences people look forward to
 - Operations that hold under pressure